jsbisht/aws-developer-associate/vpc.md

 | Type    | Protocol | Port Range | Source    | Description   |
 | HTTPS   | TCP      | 443        | 0.0.0.0/0 | inbound HTTPS |

-The about security group applies to the request from port 443 through HTTPS.
+The above security group applies to the request from port 443 through HTTPS.
 Since SGs are stateful the corresponding reponse is automatically allowed.

-### Logical References
+## Logical References

 In the above scenario the Web Tier EC2 instance might be connecting to the App Tier EC2 instance.